gconnect/Dtipify-Dapp/README.md

 We are proud to have created a platform that empowers creators and users alike.
 Dtipify's successful implementation demonstrates our commitment to fostering a more sustainable and direct connection between creators and their audiences.
 Witnessing the positive impact on the creative community and the enthusiastic adoption of Dtipify is a significant accomplishment we take pride in.

 # What we learned
 The development of Dtipify provided invaluable lessons in navigating the complexities of decentralized applications, blockchain integration, and user experience design.
 We learned how zkEVM, PolygonID work and their use.
-We also learnt about the out of the box features provided by chainlink that makes building blockchain solutions as seamless as possible
+We also learnt about the out of the box features provided by chainlink that makes building blockchain solutions as seamless as possible.

+We were able to deploy to Avalanche blockchain for the first time.
+Also integrated with chainlink VRF and Automation for the first time.

 We learned the importance of balancing innovation with usability and the significance of community engagement in driving the success of a platform like Dtipify.